veblei/electricity-prices/README.md

 # Norway Electricity Prices

-Python program that compares the electricity prices (NOK_per_kWh) for the five price areas in Norway over the last week.
+Python program that compares the electricity prices for the different price areas in Norway for a given period.
 Utilizes the [Strømpris API](https://www.hvakosterstrommen.no/strompris-api).

 ## Dependecies